bukped/gis/leaflet/README.md

 ### Task

-1. create a clean index.html try to use leafletjs in [this tutorial](https://leafletjs.com/examples/geojson/), take example in leaflet/chapter3/index.html file. please use script src only, keep simple and clean code.
+1. create a clean index.html try to use leafletjs in, take example in leaflet/chapter3/index.html file. please use script src only, keep simple and clean code.
 Do not put your script in the index.html file.

 ```html
 <html lang="en">